 |Height (at the withers)||Males 61cm - 69cm, Females 58cm - 66cm|

 |Weight||Males 25kg - 36kg, Females 20kg - 32kg|

 |Coat||The Hair on their Heads, Front of Legs and Tips of the Ears is Fine to the Touch and Short.
 Hair on the Rest of the Body is Moderately Long and Flat Lying.|

 |Colour||Black & Tan|

 |Eye colour||Dark Brown|

 |Common health issues||Hip dysplasia, Neuronal Ceroid Lipofuscinosis (NCL-D), Progressive retinal atrophy (rcd-4), Cutaneous cysts, Lipoma, Otitis externa, Mammary lumps, Hypothyroidism, Arthritis, Hypersensitivity skin disorder, Otitis media, Bloat/gastric torsion, Urinary incontinence|

 Gordon Setters are most well-known for their extreme loyalty to their families, all they want to do is please!
 For this reason, they are fairly easy to train as well as teach new tricks and skills.
-However, they can also be wilful and stubborn if they aren’t put in their place, if they do something bad, it’s more likely they are sorry they caught than anything else!
-These doggy’s temperaments can potentially be affected by a number of things, including traits in their parents as well as how well they are trained and socialised.
+However, they can also be willful and stubborn if they aren't put in their place if they do something bad, it's more likely they are sorry they got caught than anything else!
+Their temperaments can potentially be affected by a number of things, including traits in their parents as well as how well they are trained and socialised.
 Puppies with the best temperaments will be lively and inquisitive as opposed to those with bad temperaments who may do a host of things including hiding in the corner or bullying their siblings.
-You should additionally always make sure you try to meet the doggy’s parents as well to check out that there are no issues there.
-However, for families that have the time and commitment for Gordon Setters they will make wonderful pets.
+You should additionally always make sure you try to meet the puppy's parents to check out that there are no issues there.